 A criminal arrest has both immediate and long-lasting consequences that can be devastating.
 Your freedom, your career, and your family life may depend on the decisions you make in the next few days.

-With over 24 years of experience as a defense lawyer, Susanne Gustin defends individuals accused of crimes in Utah.
-If you have been charged with or are under investigation for a crime, Susanne Gustin understands the worry and frustration you are facing.
+With over 28 years of experience as a defense lawyer, Susanne Gustin defends individuals accused of crimes in Utah.
+If you have been charged with or are under investigation for a drug crime, Susanne Gustin understands is an experienced and knowledgeable defense attorney ready to help.

 Susanne is well-known for her involvement in high-profile cases with some cases receiving national coverage.
 She has obtained numerous acquittals and dismissals of charges for her clients and has successfully created a name for herself in the legal community.
 Contact Susanne Gustin Attorney at Law at (801) 243-2814 or submit an online form to schedule a completely confidential consultation to discuss all of your legal options.